CiaranODonovan/Tri-State-LED-Matrix/README.md

 At this point in time I possessed very few components, and wanted to challenge myself to make something with what I had which included:

--An Arduino nano
+- An Arduino nano
--A breadboard
+- A breadboard
--An assortment of Mono colored LEDs
+- An assortment of Mono colored LEDs
--A resistor assortment
+- A resistor assortment
--Jumper wires
+- Jumper wires
 - A digital multimeter